I forgot to mention in my post on eating chicken feet that Leone, my 21-month-old, loved them.

 “I love the way the three of you waited quietly until dinner came.
 And thank you for taking the baby to the bathroom when she needed to go pee.
 I can’t wait to have another opportunity to take you out to eat, since you were all so well behaved.
 Thank you.”

-Do you take your kids out to eat often?
+Do you like going out to eat with kids?
 What have I forgotten?
 What are your tricks for a successful restaurant evening with the wee ones?